bchase/rails-template/README.md

 $ heroku maintenance:on
 ```

 It's also a good idea to run all your tests before and after updating, so that you can compare the failure numbers and ensure the update did not cause any regressions.
-Run the everything and take note of the numbers for passed/failed/pending:
+Run everything and take note of the numbers for passed/failed/pending:

 ```bash
 $ rake cucumber